Who were the Deepcut four?

 The Army insisted the deaths were all suicides, but all the families disagreed.
 Inquests at the time returned three open verdicts and one of suicide.

+But he did not give evidence to the Blake review, and later came under fire amid claims he gave more information to the media than the official investigation.

-After years of campaigning by the relatives of the soldiers, three families - those of Pte Cheryl James, Pte Sean Benton and Pte Geoff Gray - won action for fresh inquests.
-One has already been held.
+Over the years, families of the soldiers continued their campaigns, and recently fresh inquests have been ordered into the deaths of three of the soldiers Pte Cheryl James, Pte Sean Benton and Pte Geoff Gray.

-Calls for a public inquiry also came from the family of the fourth soldier - Pte James Collinson.
+The family of the fourth soldier - Pte James Collinson - have also continued to call for an inquiry.

-A fresh inquest into the death of Pte Benton is under way in Woking and is expected to hear from about 150 witnesses over two months.
+A fresh inquest into the death of Pte Benton began in January in Woking, with a verdict expected in July.

 So who were the Deepcut four?